Motto® Guide to Brand Naming

 - Linguistic/cultural disaster check criteria

-- Additional materials/links to review for background information
+- Other materials/links to review for background information

 Step 2: Generate Name Ideas